NTPCUG/PowerShell/README.md

 # PowerShell
 PowerShell SIG of the NTPCUG
-- Larry Weiss, SIG Leader
+- Larry Weiss and Josh Miller, SIG Leaders